 This metric estimates the potential for changes in river character due to operations proposed by the action alternatives.
-System wide morphological change, away from the NAA, would be dependent on changes to flood flow frequency, changes to bank stabilization, or changes in sediment supply.
-The Proposed Action is not proposing any measures or a suite of measures that change flood flow frequency and as such, morphologic changes or processes that are driven by high flows would be unchanged from the NAA.
-Measure 9, maintain revetments considering nature-based engineering or alter revetments for aquatic ecosystem restoration, does propose to implement maintenance actions that incorporate nature-based engineering options.
-This would locally change habitat but maintain the river stabilization purposes and geomorphic trajectory of the revetment.
-Also proposed in measure 9 also seeks opportunities for working with non-federal sponsors to study and work through processes for substantial alternation.
-These project would be brought under the Continuing Authority Program Section 1135 and would be require analysis a compliance actions consistent with the authority.
-While there is opportunity for localized or potentially larger geomorphologic effects due to revetment alternation, the location and scale are unknown at this time and will be analyzed for effects in future planning.
-The remaining actions that could impact geomorphic trends are those that change sediment supply to the system.
+System-wide morphological change as compared to the NAA would be dependent on changes to flood flow frequency, changes to bank stabilization, or changes in sediment supply.
+There are no measures or suites of measures that would change flood flow frequency proposed under any action alternative.
+Therefore, morphologic changes or processes that are driven by high flows would be unchanged from the NAA.

+Under Measure 9, revetments considering nature-based engineering would be retained or revetments would be modified for aquatic ecosystem restoration.
+Alternatives incorporating Measure 9 would result in local habitat changes as compared to the NAA; however, the river stabilization purposes, and geomorphic trajectory of these revetments would be unchanged.

+Alternatives that incorporate Measure 9 would include opportunities for USACE partnerships with non-federal sponsors to study and work through processes for substantial modifications.
+These projects would be brought under the Continuing Authority Program Section 1135 and would require analysis and compliance actions consistent with the authority.

+While there is opportunity for localized or potentially larger geomorphologic effects due to revetment modifications, locations and scales are unknown at this time and would be analyzed for effects in future site-specific analyses.
+Other actions that could impact geomorphic trends are those that change sediment supply to the system.
 Potential for geomorphic change effects may vary in magnitude but would be long-term as geomorphic effects manifest over long periods of time and persist beyond immediate action.
-Potential for geomorphic change would be local to regional with change in sediment supply effecting both the immediate reach below a WVS dam and downstream reaches.
-Potential for geomorphic change due to changes in system operations are indirect effects, while gravel augmentation below dams (#384) effects would be direct.
+Potential for geomorphic change as compared to the NAA would be local to regional with change in sediment supply effecting both the immediate reach below a WVS dam and downstream reaches.
+Potential for geomorphic change augmentation below dams) would be direct (Measure 384).